esmg-mx/esmg-mx.github.io/_pages/profiles/HuongLe.md

 - Machine learning with a deep understanding of geostatistical analysis.
 - Petrophysical seismic inversion based on advanced geostatistical methods and quantification of uncertainty.
 - Rock physics.

-# Education

-2017-Now:  National Autonomous University of Mexico, Mexico.
-Ph.D.
-Applied Geostatistics
-2015-2016: National Autonomous University of Mexico, Mexico.
-M.Sc.
-Applied Geostatistics
-2009-2014: University of Pinar del Rio, Hermanos Saíz Montes de Oca, Cuba.
-B.Sc.
-Geological Engineering

-# Teaching

-2016-Now: He has been a teaching assistant of Geostatistics at the National Autonomous University of Mexico.

-2009-2011: He was a teaching assistant of General Chemistry, Physics, Mathematics I, Mathematics II, Mathematics III and Algebra at the University of Pinar del Río, Cuba.